 - Following fee payment return to the application dashboard where supplemental application documents can be uploaded.
 The online application will list which documents are needed to fulfill the program admission requirements.
 You can also check the program's website.

 For more information or assistance with the application or graduate admissions, visit the Graduate Admissions website.

 Students who wish to apply for a Graduate Assistantship must meet the General Criteria for Appointment of Graduate Assistants.

 For more information, contact us by phone at 940-898-4571 or email at firstname.lastname@example.org.

 About the program

-This certificate program is a joint project between the Center for Women in Politics & Public Policy and the Department of History & Political Science.
+This certificate program is a joint project between the Center for Women in Government and the Department of History & Political Science.

-The Center for Women in Politics & Public Policy seeks to increase the number of women in leadership positions in public service.
+The Center for Women in Government seeks to increase the number of women in leadership positions in public service.
 The center’s goal is to become a destination for young women who desire to dedicate their professional careers to public service, advocacy and leadership.
 The center plans to educate women to pursue leadership positions through participation in civic organizations, non-profit board memberships and elected office.

-The Center for Women in Politics & Public Policy is part of TWU’s Jane Nelson Institute for Women’s Leadership.
+The Center for Women in Government is part of TWU’s Jane Nelson Institute for Women’s Leadership.
 The JNIWL is dedicated to preparing women to take on successful roles in business and public service to ensure women have the education to establish careers as successful C-suite executives, the skills for building entrepreneurial businesses and the framework needed to run for public office.